fenago/Grokking-Deep-Learning/Lab_5.md

 Memorizing 1,000 images is easier than generalizing to all images.
 Let’s consider again how a neural network learns.
 It adjusts each weight in each matrix so the network is better able to take specific inputs and make a specific prediction.
-Perhaps a better question might be, “If we train it on 1,000 images, which it learns to predict perfectly, why does it work on other images at all?”
+Perhaps a better question might be, "If we train it on 1,000 images, which it learns to predict perfectly, why does it work on other images at all?"
 As you might expect, when the fully trained neural network is applied to a new image, it’s guaranteed to work well only if the new image is nearly identical to an image from the training data.
 Why?
 Because the neural network learned to transform input data to output